dotnetcore/DotnetSpider/README.md

 This is a cross platfrom spider develop by C#.

 # Design
-Spider need 3 parts to work: Scheduler, Downloader, Pipeline.
+Spider need 4 parts to work: Scheduler, Downloader, Processor, Pipeline.

 # Base use